getporter/porter/docs/content/best-practices/github-workflow.md

 To properly test your bundle in a CI pipeline, you can utilize a GitHub workflow.
 You can have the workflow run when you create a pull request, when you merge into main, or both.
 We will go through the best practices of a CI pipeline for your bundle and show you how to set up the GitHub workflow.
-[Here](https://github.com/deislabs/porter-pipeline/blob/main/.github/workflows/publish.yaml) is the full working example explained in this article.
+[Here](https://github.com/deislabs/porter-pipeline/blob/main/.github/workflows/publish.yaml) is the full working example workflow explained in this article.

 ## Parts of the Workflow